bms-development/issue-tracker/README.md

-# issue-tracker
+# BMS Public Issue Tracking

-Report issues and bugs found on the server here.
+Discover a bug?
+Press on the "Issues" tab and add it in.
+Review other issues before posting to avoid duplicate entries.